savoirfairelinux/ansible-django/README.md

 * Ansible 2.0+
 * Debian Jessie on the target system
 * A provisioning that runs [ansible-common][ansible-common] before this.
+* MariaDB or PostgreSQL installed and running.
+Recommended roles:
+    * [ansible-mariadb-install][ansible-mariadb-install]
+    * [ansible-postgres-install][ansible-postgres-install]
+* For MariaDB, we expect passwordless login when `root`.
+It implies having a `/root/.my.cnf`.

 ## Conventions